LJCONNOLLY/Intro-to-TandT/projects/breaking-binaries.md

     <h3>Rejecting Commodification</h3>
     <p>100% of participants said they would never pay for app features.</p>
     <div class="quote-highlight">
       "Paying for a dating app is a new level of desperation.
-Being super-liked by someone who paid is a major turnoff." — Gina
+Being super-liked by someone who paid is a major turnoff." — Gina (pseudonym)
     </div>
     <p><strong>Insight:</strong> Monetization strategies don't resonate with all user groups.</p>
   </div>